Kiranendra/django-demo/README.md

 		</div>
 		{% endblock %}

-    *The kjhjs hdug

 51. The products can only be added by the admin.
-Now, let's update the product model (table) so that the admin can have add thumbnail, title, content, price and a link.
+Now, let's update the product model (table) so that the admin can add thumbnail, title, content, price and a link.
 Before updating, delete the products and refresh the homepage.
 Also, install `Pillow` module to work with Images (Required).
 The updated `models.py` in the home directory looks like this:

 		# updated product view
 		class Product(models.Model):